mixslice/trident/README.md

 # Infrastructure
 The infrastructure control repository for our AWS

+Uses Terraform mainly to control.

+---

+### Set up your credentials
+> Put access_key and secret_key in ~/.aws/credentials

-> Set up your credentials in ~/.aws/credentials if you haven't done it already.
-Or you can put your credentials in variable.tf but REMEMBER to NOW push it.
+> Or you can put your credentials in variable.tf but DO NOT push it.

+### Prerequisite:
-### Step 1: Download Terraform
+- Download Terraform

-### Step 2: run this
+### Deploy :
 ```
 terraform plan

 terraform apply
 ```

+### Finally:
-### Step 3: upload your terraform.tfstate file!!!
+Upload your **terraform.tfstate** file!!!
 This is very important!
+Otherwise Terraform will not run planning correctly.